-For more information, please see Annex (7)
+Photos, found in Annex (7)

 6.2.
-FAO - Conducted Animal Health Strategy Stakeholders workshop on 30-31 October 2023, in Aden city at Gold Moor Hotel with (55) participation.
+FAO - Conducted Animal Health Strategy Stakeholders workshop on 30-31 October 2023, in Aden city at Gold Moor Hotel with (55) participation. (for Additional Fund)

 FAO conducted these Animal Health Strategy workshops which discussed the guidance that will be provided, not only for the animal health interventions of the YFSRRP project but also inform the overall livestock priorities, investment needs, and roadmap for the development of the Yemeni livestock sector in the short, medium, and long terms.